Sierra2001/sierra-campbell-capstone/README.md

 ### Sitemap

-GOING TO SHOW VISUALLY

 Home Page

+- NavBar
-buttons to find a gym (using api) and find a workout
+- Buttons to find a gym (using API) and find a workout.

-Find Workout page:
+Find Workout Page

-- Strength -- Workout Section -- Workout Detail Page
+Strength → (links to another page) Workout Section → (links to another page) Workout Detail Page Cardio _Same as above_
-- Cardio -- Workout Section -- Workout Detail Page
-- Flexibility -- Workout Section -- Workout Detail Page
+Flexibility _Same as Above_

 ### Mockups